NervanaSystems/aeon/doc/source/getting_started.rst

 Fedora::

-  sudo dnf install opencv-devel clang libcurl-devel
+  sudo dnf install opencv-devel clang libcurl-devel sox-devel

 For CentOS 7, the version of Clang available in the EPEL repository is too old to understand the GCC flags that the Python extension build system imposes, so